-The Company is exposed to foreign currency risk on fluctuations related to cash, receivables and accounts payable and accrued liabilities that are denominated in United States Dollars, and Peruvian Soles.
-However, management believes the risk is not currently significant as approximately 22.5% of the Company's cash and cash equivalents and less than 23% of its liabilities as at November 30, 2017 are denominated in United States Dollars.
+The Company is exposed to foreign currency risk on fluctuations related to cash, receivables and accounts payable and accrued liabilities that are denominated in United States Dollars and Peruvian Soles.
+Management believes the risk is not currently significant as approximately 83% of the Company's cash and 11% of its liabilities are denominated in United States Dollars and Peruvian Soles as at November 30, 2018.